Advertisement / Annons:

-Here I sit too close to the rapid, Rosie nervous screaming to me, no lockouts or fence out here.
-If you fall into the rapid you have to blame yourself explains Rosie.
+Here I sit too close to the rapid, Rosie nervous screaming to me: "No lockouts or fence out here.
+If you fall into the rapid you have to blame yourself" explains Rosie.
 I look excited at all the enormous mass of water that are flowing in the rapid, there is a massive sound from it too.

 I walk closer to the upper area of the rapid, Storforsen is one of Europe's biggest rapids.
-And there are much more water at the Spring compare to what we see here in August.
+And there are much more water at the Spring compare to what we see now in August.